Brad Troemel

 Brad Troemel (born 1987) is an American artist and writer based in New York City.
 Troemel is most well known for co-creating the Tumblr blog The Jogging in 2009 which received attention for its work in post internet art.

-A self-described “emphatic disruptor”, The New Yorker has described his work as “a jab at the rigid rules of the art world and an experiment in what art might look like if those rules didn’t exist.”
+A self-described "emphatic disruptor", The New Yorker has described his work as “a jab at the rigid rules of the art world and an experiment in what art might look like if those rules didn’t exist.”

 Education

-Troemel received a BA in Visual Critical Studies from the School of the Art Institute of Chicago.
+Troemel received a BA in Visual and Critical Studies from the School of the Art Institute of Chicago.
 For his thesis, he wrote a twenty-page essay titled "Free Art" which used arguments by Wired editor Chris Anderson to envision a radical techno-libertarian conception of how the Internet can circumvent the traditional art world.
 He received an MFA from New York University NYU Steinhardt.